 How long does it take to go through the Shark Reef at Mandalay Bay?

 It takes about 30 to 45 minutes to go through the Shark Reef at Mandalay Bay in its entirety.

 What type of sharks are at Mandalay Bay?

 There are 15 types of sharks at Mandalay Bay, including a great hammerhead shark, sand tiger sharks, Galapagos sharks, zebra sharks, blacktip reef sharks, and more.

 Before you go to the Shark Reef Aquarium:

 The Shark Reef Aquarium at Mandalay Bay is a completely indoor activity.
-Be sure to check with the local news for current travel advisories and any requirements or stipulations for indoor activities.

 Tickets may sell out, so it’s best to reserve tickets ahead of time.
 You can either use paper tickets to get in or your ticket can be scanned from your phone.